 Past Helen Hunt Falls is a trailhead for St. Mary’s Falls located in Pike National Forest and also a very popular hike.
 Slightly more strenuous, it’s about 3 miles to reach the falls from the parking lot, and you will follow the trail up and over a closed railroad tunnel and along a creek to the falls.

 You can also horseback ride along this trail, and more advanced hikers may continue on the trail past the falls to Mount Rosa.

 If you decide to see Broadmoor Seven Falls, you’ll be looking at the only Colorado waterfall to ever make National Geographic’s list of international wonders.
 This waterfall challenges you to take 224 steps to the hiking trails and the banks of glistening streams that feed the falls, and its 181-foot drop of falling water.
 The falls is one of Colorado’s most popular natural wonders.

-The falls drop 180 feet and pools in seven different areas all within a 1,250-foot-wall box canyon set between two rocks called the “Pillars of Hercules.”
+The falls drop 180 feet and pools in seven different areas all within a 1,250-foot-wall box canyon between the towering rocks called the “Pillars of Hercules.”
 If you make it to the top, you’ll find even more hiking trails and streams that feed into the falls.

-For even more adventure and superb views, you can zipline over Seven Falls or try your footing along rope bridges.
+For a soaring adventure and superb views, you can zip line over Seven Falls or try your footing along rope bridges.
 During the winter season for holiday festivities, multi-colored lights illuminate the falls each evening.